Zilliqa/zilliqa-developer/devops/bucket-separation.md

 ```

-## RELEASE BUCKET CONFIGURATION
+## Release Bucket Configuration

 For upgrading, you can specify the `--release-bucket-name` for choosing the bucket
 to put the release files (.deb and other corresponding files) needed for upgrade.

-Make sure the same bucket is being used in `release.sh` script in core repo
+Make sure the same bucket is being used in `release.sh` script in core repository.

-*NOTE:* The default bucket is zilliqa-release-data
+*NOTE:* The default bucket is zilliqa-release-data.

 ### Bucket Permissions